Open Letter to EC-Council: Request for Programmatic Credential Verification API

 - Collaborate on a pilot program for CertScore + EC-Council integration

-- Co-author a joint announcement if EC-Council achieves Open Badges compliance
+- Co-author a joint announcement if EC-Council adds programmatic verification support

 Please reach out to us at [email protected].